 The short of it is that as a rule of thumb, Android malware can and should be considered Chromebook malware.
 Restricting yourself to installing apps only from Google’s Play store, when Google’s Play Protect has repeatedly proven to be evaded, is at best a smart precaution, definitely not a solution.
 Moreover, vulnerabilities which effect both Android and Chrome OS, and might be used as additional attack vectors have already been discovered.
 We believe more will likely be discovered in the future.

-There is every reason to believe that adoption and market share of Chrome OS will continue to grow, becoming more popular among businesses in different sectors such as Education and Hospitality, to name just two.
+There is every reason to believe that adoption and market share of Chrome OS will continue to grow, becoming more popular among businesses in different sectors such as Education and Healthcare, to name just two.

 As market share of Chrome OS will increase, so will its attractiveness and position on the threat actors’ radar.
 While currently Android applications are the main potential vector for attack, others may appear in the future.